codex-team/hawk.mono/docs/how-to-get-events.md

 ## 4. Run JavaScript catcher testing page

 1. From the `hawk.mono` directory go to `catchers/javascirpt` directory
+2. Make sure you are on `hawk2.0` branch.
+Switch branch if you are on `master`
-2. Run `yarn` to install dependencies
+3. Run `yarn` to install dependencies
-3. Run `yarn dev` to run testing page
+4. Run `yarn dev` to run testing page
-4. You should see the testing page on `http://localhost:9000` or something like that.
+5. You should see the testing page on `http://localhost:9000` or something like that.

 ## 5. Make sure that Catcher is connected to the Collector